rust-lang/style-team/team-policy.md

 - [ ] owner: check list of items that are completed or assumed to be complete
 - [x] owner: items are checked off once they've been reviewed in a meeting, confirmed complete, and given any relevant final status updates.
-- [x] owner: after a meeting the items that were checked off are moved into the `#### Completed Action Items` section of the meeting they were reviewed in by the secretary
+- [x] owner: after a meeting the items that were checked off are moved into the `#### Completed Action Items` section of the meeting they were reviewed in by the scribe

 ## Backlog